Richard Florida: Creative class

-Reception and criticism
+Reception

 Florida's ideas have been criticized from a variety of political perspectives and by both academics and journalists.
 His theories have been criticized as being elitist, and his conclusions have been questioned.
 Researchers have also criticized Florida's work for its methodology.
 Terry Nichols Clark of the University of Chicago used Florida's own data to question the correlation between the presence of significant numbers of gay men in a city and the presence of high-technology knowledge industries.
 Harvard economist Edward Glaeser analyzed Florida's data and concluded that educational levels, rather than the presence of bohemians or gay people, is correlated with metropolitan economic development.
 Other critics have said that the conditions it describes may no longer exist, and that his theories may be better suited to politics, rather than economics.
 Florida has gone on to directly reply to a number of these objections.

 Some scholars have voiced concern over Florida's influence on urban planners throughout the United States.
 A 2010 book, Weird City, examines Florida's influence on planning policy in Austin, Texas.
 The main body of the book treats Florida's creative class theory in an introductory and neutral tone, but in a theoretical "postscript" chapter, the author criticizes what he describes as Florida's tendency to "whitewash" the negative externalities associated with creative city development.

 Thomas Frank criticizes Florida's "creative class" formulation as one of "several flattering ways of describing the professional cohort," this particular one being "the most obsequious designation of them all."
 Frank places the creative class within a broader critique of the Democratic Party: "Let us be clear about the political views Florida was expounding here.
 The problem with, say, George W. Bush's administration was not that it favored the rich; it was that it favored the wrong rich—the 'old-economy' rich....
 Florida wept for unfairly ignored industries, but he expressed little sympathy for the working people whose issues were now ignored by both parties."